ceford/cefjdemos-data-jdm-help-en/articles/users/users.md

 ## Tips

-- Click on the name of a user to edit the user's properties.
+- Select the name of a user to open the *Users: Edit* form for that user.
-- Click on the icon in the Enabled column to toggle between Enabled and Disabled status.
+- Select the icon in the Enabled column to toggle between Enabled and Disabled status.